Schefkin/socket-programing-example/README.md

 # socket-programing-example
+Compile given c programs

-Start the server by running `./server.c`
+Start the server by running `./server`

-Start the client by running `./client.c hostname`
+Then, start the client by running `./client hostname`

 Local hostname can be obtained through `cat /etc/hostname`